eddymankim/SNWG/README.md

 ### Outcomes
 By the end of the course, students should have the following outcomes:
+- Gain experience in programming web-based interactive 3D applications
-- Web-based interactive 3D application programmed to deliver spatial narratives
+- Gain experience in conceptualizing, constructing, and delivering spatial narratives
-- Theoretical insight into the potential applications for spatial communication using web graphics technologies
+- Gain theoretical insights into the potential applications for spatial communication using web graphics technologies
-- Spatial narratives evaluated in terms of the following criteria:
-  - Materiality
-  - Scale
-  - Other senses

 From a technical perspective, the students can hope to learn how to:
 - Work on web-based multimedia projects, organizing work and assets